 Peru’s Andean cultures, from the coast, to the rain-forest and into the Andes are well represented in these properties.
 Many are former colonial homes, monasteries or convents which have been exquisitely transformed into luxury or boutique accommodation.
 Luxury and culture perfectly intertwine throughout these magnificent properties.

-Peru is also home to a luxury train service from Cuzco to Machu Picchu and through to Lake Titicaca.
+Peru is also home to a luxury train service from Cusco to Machu Picchu and through to Lake Titicaca.
 Peru, in particular Lima, has become home to many fine restaurants; two in the world’s top ten and nine of Latin America’s top fifty gourmet dining experiences are found here.

 Many of the properties throughout the country are quite small and book out 12 months, or more, in advance.
 If you want a perfect individually tailored Peru itinerary, featuring luxurious and unforgettable accommodations and private air conditioned transport, please call our dedicated experts as soon as possible.